Last Updated: 2022-05-11

 Woohoo!
 Our digital agent can now respond to users inquiring about online shopping.
 For now, our digital agent doesn't yet support online shopping, so we provide a message to the user informing them that the feature is coming soon.
 This is what our digital agent looks like when the user inquires about shopping online.

-Just like the prior change we made to allow a user to inquire about business hours, this change is reflected immediately as soon as you deploy the code to GCP App Engine.
+Just like the prior change we made to allow a user to inquire about business hours, this change can be seen immediately if you are using ngrok, or as soon as you deploy the code to GCP App Engine.

 In the next part, we'll use conversation starters and suggestion chips to guide the conversation to the happy path.